Giordyman2/Rings-of-Aether/src/site/notes/The States/Faeri.md

 ## The Corrupted Lands

 Due to the violent nature of the split, whom none who was there to witness, dare to say what happen or why it happened, has created a massive corruption to the region near it.
-Of course, [[Explorers\|Explorers]] have tried to understand why, but both parties, Caerian and Faerian, wanted to forget that it ever happened.
+Of course, [[The Lore/Explorers\|Explorers]] have tried to understand why, but both parties, Caerian and Faerian, wanted to forget that it ever happened.

 What used to be beautiful plains, turned to red lands with a strange purple smog floating in the air.
 And while the flora didn't die out, it became mutated and also hostile, becoming a threat to people as well.
 Cities had to be abandoned, monsters who lived there became magical and stronger and most of the animals either died or mutated into monsters.

 Faerians remember this as a scar that was purposely given to them by the Caerians, or so this is what it's shared culturally.
 Convicted men of especially grave crimes are punished by being left in the middle of these corrupted lands.
-Some [[Explorers\|Explorers]] use this place to prove to the world their worth.
+Some [[The Lore/Explorers\|Explorers]] use this place to prove to the world their worth.

 Or so this was thought, the truth is that there are specific magic minerals, the mithril, a rare magic metal that can only be found in these lands, that can be used to create very powerful magic items and armor.